Options

 );

-No states of matter example was available; wrote from scratch and used the pedestrianSignal example in their landing page for usage guidelines.
+No states of matter example was available; wrote from scratch and used the pedestrianSignal example on their landing page for usage guidelines. machina does not support on-action hooks and does not pass the previous state in its global enter hook, making it impossible to distinguish condense-from-gas and melt-from-solid transitions for liquid.
+Source: http://machina-js.org/

 export const matter = new machina.Fsm({